Skip to main content

 Does home insurance cover all water damage?

-Insurance provides homeowners with peace of mind, giving them comfort, knowing they'll be financially protected in the event of unexpected damage caused by weather.
+Insurance can provide you with peace of mind, knowing you’ll be financially protected in the event of unexpected water damage caused by weather.
 However, not all weather-related damage is covered by standard home insurance policies and it’s important to know what is included so you avoid a nasty surprise if a flood occurs.

 Home insurance policies can differ significantly when it comes to water damage coverage.
 Water damage often occurs because of long-standing, preventable issues like blocked drains, cracked foundations, sump pump failures, and sewage backups.
 Because thorough and comprehensive home maintenance can often prevent these issues, much of this damage is not covered by typical home insurance policies.